 More on Education

-WASHINGTON, D.C. – U.S. Representative Martha Roby (R-AL) today congratulated Meredith Moore, Hayden Pruett, and Brandon Redman, three students from Alabama’s Second Congressional District, for completing summer internships in her Washington, D.C., office.
+U.S. Representative Martha Roby (R-AL) today congratulated Montgomery native Wyatt Davidson for completing an internship this summer in her Washington, D.C., office.

-During their time in Representative Roby’s office, Meredith, Hayden, and Brandon conducted tours of the United States Capitol building, drafted and presented a policy proposal, assisted constituents with their various needs and requests, attended committee hearings, and more.
+During his time in Representative Roby’s office, Wyatt conducted tours of the United States Capitol building, drafted and presented a policy proposal, attended committee hearings, assisted constituents with their various requests, and more.